 I connected the steering cable to a tie rod, which was in turn connected to my homemade rudders.
 The rudders were Starboard panels reinforced with steel bars on the sides and mounted on the underside of the swim platform.

 With most of the structural and propulsion work completed, I set to work building, finishing and installing the mahogany helm module.
 I also installed blue LED rope lighting along the edge of the gunwales, which looks really cool at night.
 Other finishing touches included a windshield (custom made), a horn and small plow anchor on the bow, Flexiteek decking for the cockpit sole and custom cushions for the aft bench seats.
-After 2 years I had a sweet-looking ride.
+After two years I had a sweet-looking ride.

 With the Fred Bully finally completed, I was eager—though somewhat apprehensive—to see how she handled.
 Upon splashing the boat, I discovered, much to my relief, that my propulsion and steering systems were a success!
 I could turn the boat in her own length by placing 1 motor in forward the other in reverse.
 She backed well, too.
-I picked up a few friends and found that even with 4 adults aboard, the boat handled just fine, although I needed to allow more time to stop due to the weak bite of the props in reverse.
+I picked up a few friends and found that even with four adults aboard, the boat handled just fine, although I needed to allow more time to stop due to the weak bite of the props in reverse.

-Over the summer of 2009 I ran the Fred Bully almost daily.
+Over the summer of 2009, I ran the Fred Bully almost daily.
 I especially enjoyed after-work cruises around Nantucket Harbor, where the boat drew numerous stares.
 I always felt proud when someone threw me a compliment, especially because I had put so much hard work into the project.
-I even had people follow me to my slip to find out about what kind of boat she was, and one man told me he would like to be a financial backer if I ever decided to build more of these electric-powered mini launches!
+I even had people follow me to my slip to find out what kind of boat she was, and one man told me he would like to be a financial backer if I ever decided to build more of these electric-powered mini launches!